 Hoops has a long history of coal mining in West Virginia and Kentucky, starting as a laborer at 17-years-old, he said in previous statements to the Star-Tribune.
 His firm, Revelation Energy, has been busy during the coal downturn, picking up assets at a bargain across Appalachia.
 Hoops is also the founder of Lexington Coal Company.

 Hoops did not respond to a request for comment on this story, but has noted in earlier emails to the Star-Tribune that he is optimistic about his thermal coal assets, despite being primarily a metallurgical company in the east.

 The unpaid taxes in Campbell County add to the problems on Hoop’s plate at the moment.

-Revelation is in court for allegedly not paying back its debt to First Third Bank of Ohio.
+Revelation is in court for allegedly not paying back its debt to Fifth Third Bank of Ohio.
 The bank says Revelation broke the contract by acquiring the Eagle Butte and Belle Ayr mines — which the bank considers potential collateral against loans that Revelation has failed to make payments on.

 Blackjewel has responded in court that the bank is trying to extract additional money and that the company would not have defaulted if the bank had not failed to answer calls from Blackjewel.

 Additionally, Blackjewel’s two mines in Campbell County are currently bonded through Contura.
 Blackjewel took over as operator, but has not initiated the process of transferring bonding and obtaining mining permits.